In November of 2004, by a vote of its Board of Directors, The Maxwell Street Historic Preservation Coalition became the Maxwell Street Foundation.

 Maxwell Street Foundation Advisory Council Members.

-Members: Marvin Altur, Steve Balkin, Judith Stefanovic-Christopoulos, Dr. Irving Cutler, Barry Dolins, Morris Fred, Ed Hirschland, Alan Johnson, Larry Lund, Bonni McKeown, Vincent L. Michael, Marvin E. Newman, Marc PoKempner, Phyllis Rabineau, Norman Schwartz, Dr. Martin C. Tangora, Morris J. Vogel.
+Members: Marvin Altur, Steve Balkin, Judith Christopoulos, Irving Cutler, Barry Dolins, Morris Fred, Mary Gerace, Ed Hirschland, Alan Johnson, Larry Lund, Gene Mackevich, Bonni McKeown, Vincent L. Michael, Marvin E. Newman, Marc PoKempner, Phyllis Rabineau, Norman Schwartz, Larry Booker Strong, Martin C. Tangora, Morris J. Vogel, Elliot Zashin

 TO REACH US VIA EMAIL: